YotaYota/java-cert-summary/OCA-8-summary.md

 import java.util.Arrays;
 ```

-An array is an area of memory on the heap with space for a fixed number of elements.
+- An array is an area of memory on the heap with space for a *fixed number* of elements.
-An array is a reference variable, even if it is an array of primitives.
+- An array is a *reference variable*, even if it is an array of primitives.

 Ways of creating an array: